JSON Web Token Security Explained

 For signing JWTs, use strong keys and secure algorithms.
 Prefer asymmetric algorithms like RSA or ECDSA for public applications, where the signing key is public and the verification key is kept private.

 Weak or easily guessable keys can lead to JWT forging.
-Ensure that keys are complex and securely stored.
+Make sure that keys are complex and securely stored.

 Improper token storage can make JWTs vulnerable to XSS attacks, while CSRF attacks can exploit authenticated sessions.
 Implement appropriate countermeasures, such as using secure cookies and CSRF tokens.